 A Will to Win: We exhibit a strong will to win in the marketplace and every aspect of our business.

 Personal Accountability: We are personally accountable for delivering on our commitments.

-In this, American Express is not only talking about customer service but the overall things that an employee would be able to identify with.
+In this, American Express talks about customer service and the overall things an employee can identify with.

-That’s the power of having core values and insisting that it travels down to everyone in the workforce.
+That’s the power of having core values and insisting they travel to everyone in the workforce.

 Measure the effectiveness of your culture:

 Once you have identified your core values and added the things that will be considered as office culture, the next step is to measure its effectiveness.